cratekube/cratekube.github.io/offerings.md

 ## Platform Operation

 Leverage the power of containers while maintaining control of your deployment.
-CrateKube's platform can be deployed and configured to your operating needs.
+CrateKube's platform can be deployed and configured to fit your operating needs.

 ## Components

-Expand your deployment's abilities using our components.
+Expand the power of your existing Kubernetes deployment using our components.
+Each component can be used independently and mixed and matched to fit your custom needs.

 ## Automanaged